bruvellu/terebratalia-wnts/wnt.md

 <!--We have investigated the spatiotemporal expression of Wnt signaling components in the brachiopod *T. transversa*.
 Wnt ligands are expressed in diverse, mostly ectodermal domains throughout embryogenesis (@fig:ligands1 and @fig:ligands2).
 These domains can initially overlap, for example in the posterior blastopore lip of the early gastrula, but as development progresses they segregate into distinct, partially overlapping territories often limited to a specific region of the larval body.
 Frizzled receptors, in contrast, are expressed in broad domains ordered from anterior to posterior with no overlaps, except for the nearly ubiquitous expression of *fz1/2/7*, and Wnt antagonists are confined to the anteriormost portion of the ectoderm (@fig:fzdantag).
 The combinatorial expression of these Wnt signaling components creates a complex ligand--receptor--antagonist landscape during the axial patterning of *T. transversa* (@fig:summary).-->

 Our work investigates the spatiotemporal expression of Wnt signaling components in the embryonic development of the brachiopod *T. transversa*.

 Wnt ligands are expressed in diverse, mostly ectodermal domains throughout embryogenesis (@fig:ligands1 and @fig:ligands2).
-These domains can initially overlap, for example in the posterior blastopore lip of the early gastrula, but as development progresses they segregate into distinct, partially overlapping territories often limited to a specific region of the larval body.
-Wnts are present in the posterior portion of the apical lobe (*wnt2*, *wnt8*, *wnt5*, *wntA*), the mantle lobe (mainly *wnt5* and *wnt16*), the subterminal portion of the pedicle lobe (*wnt1*, *wnt4*, *wnt9* and *wnt10*), and the terminal portion of the pedicle lobe (*wnt5*, *wnt6*, *wnt11*) (@fig:summary).
+At the late gastrula stage, when the embryo is undergoing axial elongation, Wnts are expressed at four different body locations in groups of partially overlapping domains: posterior portion of the apical lobe (*wnt2*, *wnt8*, *wnt5*, *wntA*), mantle lobe (*wnt5* and *wnt16*), subterminal portion of the pedicle lobe (*wnt1*, *wnt4*, *wnt9* and *wnt10*), and terminal portion of the pedicle lobe (*wnt5*, *wnt6*, *wnt11*) (@fig:summary).
+These domains can initially overlap.
+For example, the posterior blastopore expression in the early gastrula segregates into the terminal and subterminal domains of the pedicle lobe as development progresses (@fig:ligands1 and @fig:ligands2).
+*wnt7* expression is unique because it demarcates future morphological boundaries between these molecular territories, the apical--mantle boundary, and the pedicle lobe subdivision (@fig:summary).
-In addition, *wnt7* is expressed at the apical--mantle and mantle--pedicle boundaries, and no Wnt ligand is expressed in anterior portion of the apical lobe, with the exception of *wnt1t*.
+No Wnt ligand is expressed in anterior portion of the apical lobe, except for the localized spot of dorsal *wnt1t* transcripts, a gene that shows a divergent expression pattern.
+Overall, Wnt domains of *T. transversa* are limited to specific body regions and show a clear anteroposterior organization (@fig:summary).

-Frizzled receptors, in contrast, are expressed in broad domains ordered from anterior to posterior with no overlaps (*fz5/8*, *fz4*, and *fz9/10*) across the anterior, medial, and posterior portion of the apical lobe (@fig:fzdantag and @fig:summary).
+Frizzled receptors, in contrast, are expressed in broader domains (@fig:fzdantag) *fz1/2/7* is nearly ubiquitous and absent only from the pedicle lobe.
+The other Frizzleds, however, also show an anteroposterior organization with *fz5/8*, *fz4*, and *fz9/10* territories expressed at the anterior, medial, and posterior portion of the apical lobe, respectively, with no overlaps (@fig:fzdantag and @fig:summary).
-*fz1/2/7* is co-expressed with other Frizzleds in the apical lobe, but not in the mantle lobe (only *fz1/2/7* transcripts) or in the subterminal pedicle lobe (only *fz9/10* transcripts)  (@fig:summary).
+The mantle lobe shows a predominant expression of *fz1/2/7*, and the pedicle lobe only expresses *fz9/10* at the subterminal region (@fig:summary).
-Only the terminal portion of the pedicle lobe is free of Frizzled expression (@fig:summary).
+No Frizzled receptor is expressed in the terminal portion of the pedicle lobe.

 The combinatorial expression of these Wnt signaling components creates a complex ligand--receptor landscape that is active during the axial elongation at the late gastrula stage (@fig:summary).
 We identified six unique transcriptional subregions along the anteroposterior axis of *T. transversa*, each expressing a combination of ligands, receptors, and antagonists of Wnt signaling (@tbl:landscape).